M1-CHPS/glhpc/docs/lab4.md

 Implement your own version of the $\pi$ estimator inside `src/compute_pi.c` using the Monte-Carlo method.
 This method receives $n$ the number of Monte-Carlo samples to take as arguments, and must return the approximation of $\pi$ in `double` precision.

-Build your program using `make` and validate your implementation.
+You will have to setup a CMake for this lab.
 The program can be run using:
 ```bash title="Run the estimator"
 # piestimator <nsamples>
 piestimator 1000000